Obesity and fertility issues

-Obesity is an increasing problem in the United States; women/men of a reproductive age are not excluded from this problem.
-It is estimated that approximately 31% of white women, 38% of Hispanic women, and 49% of black women in the U.S. are overweight or obese.
-Many people are aware of the problems that obesity can cause – but many are not aware of the reproductive consequences.
+Obesity is an increasing problem in the United States.
+Approximately 31% of white women, 38% of Hispanic women, and 49% of black women in the U.S. are overweight or obese.
+Many people are aware of the problems that obesity can cause, but many are not aware of the reproductive consequences.
 There is a clear link between obesity and fertility issues.

-Infertility in obese women is often (but not always) caused by ovulation problems – ovulation may be occurring very infrequently or not at all.
+Infertility in obese women is often (but not always) caused by ovulation problems.
+Ovulation may be occurring very infrequently or not at all.
 Thus, women may have increasingly irregular/erratic menstrual cycles or no menstrual cycles at all.
-However, there is some evidence that this is not the only way that fertility can be affected.
-Although it is not known for sure, some research suggests that elevated levels of insulin (the hormone that allows the body to use glucose effectively) in overweight/obese women may be another factor which reduces fertility.
+However, there is some evidence that this is not only link between obesity and fertility issues.
+Some research suggests that elevated levels of insulin (the hormone that allows the body to use glucose effectively) in overweight/obese women may be another factor which reduces fertility.

-Studies done on women who have undergone IVF have, in general, shown there to be an adverse effect of carrying extra weight on the success of treatment.
+Studies on women show extra weight can have adverse effects on the success of treatment.
 These studies also indicate a higher risk of early pregnancy loss for overweight or obese women undergoing IVF.

 Some providers believe that women should achieve a BMI of 30 who are not achieving results with lifestyle changes alone, some medications may be helpful in enhancing weight loss.
 For women (or men) who have a BMI >40 (or over 35 with serious co-existing medical problems), weight loss surgery may be a better and more efficacious option.